Armistice - Maurice Langaskens

 Much violence still plagues the world today.
 But it’s better than it used to be.
 The wholesale killing of millions seems to happen with less frequency, despite the fact that there are more of us.
 So, lest we forget what war does, it is critical that we remember the devastation of the World Wars and the many wars that came after.
 Do yourself the favor of doing an image search online for the word “devastation” in association with Aleppo, Dresden, Yser...
 You’ll see.

 So, whatever our beliefs, respect of those around us is the antidote to the madness that is war.
 And wherever it is you find peace and quiet, is a place you should visit often.
 One of my refuges is often art.
 Here is one work by my Belgian soul mate Maurice Langaskens.
-A man, dressed as a soldier, looks one last time at his village, leavening it, as the title suggests, never to return.
+The title is "L'Adieu au Village" (The Farewell to the Village).
+A man dressed as a soldier, looks one last time at his village, leavening it, as the title suggests, never to return.